Fr0sT-Brutal/awesome-pascal/README.md

 * [stateless](https://github.com/SirRufo/stateless).
 Simple library for creating state machines in Delphi code.

+* [slf4p](https://github.com/michaelJustin/slf4p).
+A simple logging facade with support for LazLogger, Log4D, and other logging frameworks.

 ## OS ##
 *Tools that help dealing with OS-specific internals*